Covering group: Group structure on a covering space

 The non-connected case is interesting and is studied in the papers by Taylor and by Brown-Mucuk cited below.
-Essentially there is an obstruction to the existence of a universal cover which is also a topological group such that the covering map is a morphism: this obstruction lies in the third cohomology group of the group of components of G with coefficients in the fundamental group of G at the identity.
+Essentially there is an obstruction to the existence of a universal cover that is also a topological group such that the covering map is a morphism: this obstruction lies in the third cohomology group of the group of components of G with coefficients in the fundamental group of G at the identity.

 Universal covering group

 If H is a path-connected, locally path-connected, and semilocally simply connected group then it has a universal cover.
 By the previous construction the universal cover can be made into a topological group with the covering map a continuous homomorphism.
-This group is called the universal covering group of H. There is also a more direct construction which we give below.
+This group is called the universal covering group of H. There is also a more direct construction, which we give below.